-The first step to having a productive gap year is to do research and determine what you want to accomplish during your time off.
+The first step to a productive gap year is to research and determine what you want to accomplish during your time off.
 Do you want to travel?
-Do volunteer work?
+Would you like to volunteer?
 Get inspired by visiting a website dedicated to gap years, make a Pinterest board with all the gap year possibilities, or create a list of everything you want to accomplish.

-Another great way to plan one is through a gap year travel specialist.
+Another great way to plan is through a gap year travel consultant.
 These specialists can help with planning specifics such as insurance requirements, visa assistance and medical advice.

-Some travelers teach English, pick up freelance gigs, work at resorts, become camp counselors or even pick fruit to afford a year away from home.
+Some travelers teach English, pick up freelance gigs, work at resorts, become camp counselors or even pick fruit to afford a year away.
 Seek out jobs that will be relevant to the career you want when you land back home.

 For example, if you plan to be a teacher, find a job as a camp counselor, nanny or tutor.
 If you want to be a writer, create a blog with articles, videos and pictures.

-If you do decide to travel, you can learn a new language, and then go out into the real world to put your skills to the test.
-Once you return home, you'll be more qualified for some jobs solely because you can speak another language.
-Plus, if you speak the local language, you'll be able to make more connections and better friends.
+If you do decide to travel, you can learn a new language and then go out into the real world to put your skills to the test.
+Once you return home, you'll be more qualified for some translation jobs solely because you can speak another language.
+Plus, if you speak the local language, you'll be able to make more connections abroad.

-Know how to market your gap year to potential employers
+6. Know how to market your gap year to potential employers.

 When you return home and start applying to jobs, you'll have to explain the time gap on your resume.
 But if you took a productive gap year by learning new skills, gaining relevant work experience and making connections, impressing a potential employer shouldn't be hard.